EliLillyCo/pytest-wdl/README.md

 ### Install from source

-you can to clone the repository and install:
+You can to clone the repository and install:

 ```
 python setup.py install